epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-04-15-channels-worth-following.markdown

 excerpt: >
   Let's get smarter by following this worth Channel:
   Phoronix, The Hacker News, OpenSouce, FOSS Bytes, Linux Today, and TecMint.
-  Please add if you know any cools channels.
+  Please add if you know any cool channels.
 ---

 This is actualy my question in a forum.<br/><br/>